JuliaManifolds/Manifolds.jl/docs/src/interface.md

 An exception is not issued if a metric is additionally set to be the default metric (see [`is_default_metric`](@ref), since this makes all functions act transparently. this last case assumes that the newly specified metric type is actually the one already implemented on a manifold initially.

-By default, i.e. for a plain new decorator, all functions are passed down.
+By default, i.e. for a plain new decorator, all functions are transparent, i.e. passed down to the manifold the [`AbstractDecoratorManifold`](@ref) decorates.
 To implement a method for a decorator that behaves differently from the method of the same function for the internal manifold, two steps are required.
 Let's assume the function is called `f(M, arg1, arg2)`, and our decorator manifold `DM` of type `OurDecoratorManifold` decorates `M`.
 Then